Weak measurement: Example Kraus operators

 Notice that $\lim_{\sigma \to 0} E(q) = |x = q\rangle \langle x = q|$.
 That is, in a particular limit these operators limit to a strong measurement of position; for other values of $\sigma$ we refer to the measurement as finite-strength; and as $\sigma \to \infty$, we say the measurement is weak.

+Theory: Phase-contrast imaging

+Phase-contrast imaging is an imaging method used in atomic physics, with cold and dense dilute gases of atoms, most commonly Bose–Einstein condensates.
+It uses the atoms as a lens, and measures the interference between the light that is phase shifted by the atoms and the light that does not pass through the atoms.

+The measurement strength is dictated by detuning of the imaging light and the time of interaction between the light and the atoms.

 Information-gain–disturbance tradeoff

 As stated above, Busch's theorem prevents a free lunch: there can be no information gain without disturbance.
-However, the tradeoff between information gain and disturbance has been characterized by many authors, including Fuchs and Peres; Fuchs; Fuchs and Jacobs; and Banaszek.
+However, the tradeoff between information gain and disturbance has been characterized by many authors, including C. A. Fuchs and Asher Peres; Fuchs; Fuchs and K. A. Jacobs; and K. Banaszek.

 Recently the information-gain–disturbance tradeoff relation has been examined in the context of what is called the "gentle-measurement lemma".

 Applications

 Since the early days it has been clear that the primary use of weak measurement would be for feedback control or adaptive measurements of quantum systems.
 Indeed, this motivated much of Belavkin's work, and an explicit example was given by Caves and Milburn.
 An early application of an adaptive weak measurements was that of Dolinar receiver, which has been realized experimentally.
 Another interesting application of weak measurements is to use weak measurements followed by a unitary, possibly conditional on the weak measurement result, to synthesize other generalized measurements.
 Wiseman and Milburn's book is a good reference for many of the modern developments.